dragonflyoss/Dragonfly/FAQ.md

 Techinical question will not be included in FAQ.

+Techinical question will not be included in FAQ.
+Techinical question will not be included in FAQ.
+Techinical question will not be included in FAQ.
 ## What is Dragonfly

 **Dragonfly is an intelligent P2P based image and file distribution system.**